saadwaqas688/air-apple-cart-starter/BESTPRACTICES.md

-Page Folder Name:
+Page  Name:

-Use descriptive and meaningful names for your Page Folder.
-Page folder names should be in kebab-case (e.g., my-page)
+Use descriptive and meaningful names for your Page.
+Page names should be in kebab-case (e.g., my-page)

 Note: There should be only one main Component in page  and the name should be suffix with Page i.e SignUpPage